Last Updated on

 Often overlooked, nearby Kata Tjuta is a natural wonder with visiting as well.
 It’s actually higher than Uluru, but has been eroded into several pieces.

 Maybe a kangaroo holding a boomerang and beer in the outback, but that’s about it.

 The center of Australia’s largest city, Sydney Harbor, is home to the Sydney Opera House and the Harbor Bridge.
 You can take a ferry across the harbor, walk across the top of the Harbor Bridge, have tea in the Opera House, and take a stroll in the nearby Royal Botanical Gardens.
 Each of these activities will give you interesting vantages on the stunning architectural feat of those iconic sails gleaming on the Opera House.

 Bungle Bungles/Purnululu National Park

-Had this list been created 30 years ago, the Bungle Bungles might not have been listed.
-Having come to the world’s attention only in the mid-1980’s, the beehive domes of the Bungles make Purnululu National Park the premier attraction in the Kimberly region of Western Australia.
-Difficult to get to, what makes the Bungles fascinating are the unique erosional features which are unlike anything else in the world.
+Had this Seven Wonders list been created 30 years ago, the Bungle Bungles might not have been listed.
+Having come to the world’s attention only in the mid-1980s, the beehive domes of the Bungles make Purnululu National Park the premier attraction in the Kimberley region of Western Australia.

 Great Barrier Reef